Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Introduction

 \section{Introduction}

-Unmanned Aerial Vehicle (UAV)-assisted networks are increasingly foreseen as a promising approach for emergency response, driven by the need for resilient and adaptable communications in environments where terrestrial infrastructure is damaged or unavailable.
-In such scenarios, first responders continue to rely on voice radio transmissions due to their robustness under harsh conditions.
+In emergency scenarios, first responders continue to rely on voice radio transmissions due to their robustness under harsh conditions.
 However, while effective for basic coordination, voice communications are inherently unstructured, limiting their integration with automated systems and constraining coordinated decision-making and situational awareness.

 UAVs, acting as airborne communication relays, enable the rapid deployment of flying networks that restore connectivity in affected areas.
-Beyond supporting voice traffic, these networks can deliver rich-media data such as images, video, and sensor measurements, thereby enhancing situational awareness and enabling more informed operational decisions.
+Beyond supporting voice traffic, these networks can deliver media-rich data such as images, video, and sensor measurements, thereby enhancing situational awareness and enabling more informed operational decisions.
 Their inherent flexibility makes UAV-assisted networks particularly suitable for temporary and highly dynamic emergency operations, where communication demands and network topology must continuously adapt.

 When integrated into UAV-assisted network management, semantic perception extracted from field communications can inform adaptive decisions such as UAV positioning, trajectory adjustment, and communication resource allocation, including the prioritization of links, bandwidth, and mission-critical traffic.
 In emergency operations, many of these operational needs are conveyed implicitly or explicitly through voice exchanges among first responders.
 Consequently, voice communications constitute a rich yet largely underutilized source of semantic perception for UAV-assisted network management.